aravindmunna/hello-world-react-and-typescript-book/Samples/ComponentComposition.md

 /// <reference path="../typings/tsd.d.ts" />

 import * as React from 'react';
-import HelloForm from 'helloform';
+import HelloForm from './helloform';
-import HelloContent from 'hellocontent';
+import HelloContent from './hellocontent';

 export default class HelloWorld extends React.Component<any, any> {
     constructor(props: any){